-In step 4, the application TSOs of a BC-platform have to determine the CZC allocation limitations for BC for each MTU as a consequence of the forecast errors calculated in the forecast validation.
-The application TSOs of the BC-platform shall agree on the rules for determining the mandatory CZC allocation limitations for BC.
-Also for this mandatory CZC allocation limitations, the application TSOs of the BC-platform have to agree if they want to apply the possibility of reducing the maximum volume of CZC for BC or if they want to apply the possibility of reducing the CZC for BC as described above.
+In step 4, the application TSOs of a BC platform have to determine the CZC allocation limitations for BC for each MTU as a consequence of the forecast errors calculated in the forecast validation.
+The application TSOs of the BC platform shall agree on the rules for determining the mandatory CZC allocation limitations for BC.
+Also for this mandatory CZC allocation limitations, the application TSOs of the BC platform have to agree if they want to apply the possibility of reducing the maximum volume of CZC for BC or if they want to apply the possibility of reducing the CZC for BC as described above.
 Limitations shall be based on the average forecast error of the last forecast validation period and are valid for the current forecast validation period.
 The following table shows an example of a limitation scheme: